Access questions

 No. Once your timekeeper signs off on a timecard, the timecard is locked to all changes, including employee approval.
 For this reason, be sure to complete and approve your timecard by the due date.
 If you need to edit a timecard from a previous pay period, contact your unit’s timekeeper to request a historical edit.

 You can approve your timecard if your unit’s timekeeper has not signed off on it, even if your supervisor has already approved it.
+However, if you need to make edits to your timecard, you will have to ask your supervisor to remove their approval.
+Once you’ve made your edits, saved and approved your timecard again, your supervisor needs to approve it again.

 No. Once your timekeeper signs off on a timecard, the timecard is locked to all changes, including employee approval.
 For this reason, be sure to complete and approve your timecard by the end of the pay period.
 If you need to edit a timecard from a previous pay period, ask your supervisor.
 He/she will contact your unit’s timekeeper to request a historical edit.